DNP Frequently Asked Questions

 In-person courses meet on the Jackson campus.
-Some courses may be transferred from other institutions.
+Some courses may be transferred from other institutions with course coordinator approval.

 Yes, plans of study can be tailored to each individual student.
 For post-master’s students, part-time study generally consists of two courses, rather than three.
 At the start of the DNP program, some students may take only one course.
 For post-baccalaureate students, part-time study generally consists of two or three courses, instead of four or five.

 Post-master's DNP programs are required to have 500 additional clinical hours beyond the master's requirement.
 These clinical hours help establish the post-master's DNP competencies.
 Students receive 600 clinical hours as part of their DNP coursework.
 Conduction of the DNP project fulfills much of this clinical requirement.
 Post-MSN students will also likely have transferable clinical hours from their MSN programs.